 Leah Naomi Green (’08) is the author of The More Extravagant Feast (Graywolf Press, 2020), selected by Li-Young Lee for the Walt Whitman Award of the Academy of American Poets.
 She is the recipient of a 2021 Treehouse Climate Action Poetry Prize from the Academy of American Poets, as well as the 2021 Lucille Clifton Legacy Award.
 Her chapbook, The Ones We Have, received the 2012 Flying Trout Chapbook prize.
 Her work has appeared in or is forthcoming from The Paris Review, Tin House, Poem-a-Day, The Virginia Quarterly Review, The Southern Review, Orion, Shenandoah, Ecotone, and Pleiades.
 She has been supported by fellowships and grants from Civitella Ranieri Foundation and Bread Loaf Writers’ Conference, and is currently the Sherwood Anderson Distinguished Visiting Writer in Poetry at Guilford College.
 Green teaches Environmental Studies and English at Washington and Lee University. https://www.leahnaomigreen.com/

-Judy Halebsky (’06, ’09, ’11, ’14) is the author of the poetry collections Sky=Empty, Tree Line and the chapbook Space/Gap/Interval/Distance.
+Judy Halebsky (’06, ’09, ’11, ’14) is the author of the poetry collections Sky=EmptyTree Line and the chapbook Space/Gap/Interval/Distance.
 Fellowships from the MacDowell Colony, the Millay Colony, and the Vermont Studio Center have supported her work.
 Her passions include the Moth-style storytelling and walking as a day-long activity.
 She teaches English and Creative Writing at Dominican University of California and lives in Oakland. www.judyhalebsky.com

 Photo Credit: Molly Boiling

 Christine Hemp (’06) has aired her essays and poems on NPR; she has sent a poem of hers into space on a NASA mission to monitor the birth of stars; and her program Connecting Chord has united cops and youth offenders—in Britain and the U.S.—through poetry.
 She is a speaker for Humanities Washington; her talk, “From Homer to #hashtags,” addresses our rapidly changing language.
 Hemp’s debut memoir, Wild Ride Home: Love, Loss, and a Little White Horse was released this spring by Arcade/Skyhorse.
 Her work has appeared recently in the New York Times, Salon.com, and Psychology Today.
 She teaches at Hugo House Seattle and the University of Iowa Summer Writing Festival.
-She lives on Washington’s Olympic Peninsula with two horses, two cats, and one husband. https://christinehemp.com/index.html
+She lives on Washington’s Olympic Peninsula with two horses, two cats, and one husband. http://christinehemp.com/index.html

 Donna Henderson (’88, ’89, ’92, ’94, ’02, ’09, ’11) is the author of three collections of poems, two of which have been finalists for the Oregon Book Award in poetry.
 Her poems, essays, song lyrics, and reviews have appeared in a variety of magazines and anthologies, performance venues, art installations, and recordings (most recently, on the CD I Dream Awake with composer Bill Whitley).
 Donna is also the vocalist and bandleader of the jazz and latin music band, Chuvarada.
 She maintains a psychotherapy (and other healing arts) practice in Maupin, Oregon, where she lives with her husband.

-Marcelo Hernandez Castillo (’11) is the author of Children of the Land: a Memoir (Harper Collins, 2020); Cenzontle (BOA editions, 2018), which Brenda Shaughnessy selected as the winner of the 2017 A. Poulin, Jr. Prize; and Dulce (Northwestern University Press, 2018), winner of the Drinking Gourd Prize.
+Marcelo Hernandez Castillo (’11) is the author of Children of the Land: a Memoir (Harper Collins, 2020); Cenzontle (BOA editions, 2018)which Brenda Shaughnessy selected as the winner of the 2017 A. Poulin, Jr. Prize; and Dulce (Northwestern University Press, 2018)winner of the Drinking Gourd Prize.
 His work has been adapted to opera through a collaboration with the composer Reinaldo Moya.
 Additionally, Castillo is the translator of work from the Argentinian modernist poet, Jacobo Fijman, and is currently at work translating the poems of the contemporary Mexican Peruvian poet Yaxkin Melchy.

-Castillo is a founding member of the Undocupoets, which eliminated citizenship requirements from all major poetry book prizes in the U.S., and was recognized with the Barnes and Noble Writers for Writers Award.
+Castillo is a founding member of the Undocupoets, which eliminated citizenship requirements from all major poetry book prizes in the U.S., and was recognized with the Barnes and Noble Writers for Writer Award.
 He was the first undocumented student to graduate from the Helen Zell Writers’ Program at the University of Michigan and lives in Northern California where he serves as the poet laureate of Yuba and Sutter Counties.

 Castillo currently teaches at St. Mary’s College of California and in the Ashland University low-residency MFA program.
 He is the Guest Editor of Poem-a-Day for October 2022.
 He attended the Community of Writers as a participant in 2011 with the Lucille Clifton Memorial Scholarship. marcelohernandezcastillo.com